Newly Swissed Online Magazine

 Italian: Spoken on the sunny side of Switzerland

-Major Italian-speaking cities in Switzerland are the capital of Bellinzona, as well as Lugano and Locarno.
-Most Swiss Italians use standard written and spoken Italian, yet Lombard dialects are still common in day-to-day communication.
+Major Italian-speaking cities in Switzerland are the capital of Bellinzona, Lugano, and Locarno.
+Most Italian-speaking Swiss use standard written and spoken Italian, yet Lombard dialects are still common in day-to-day communication.

 Romansh: The smallest of the official languages in Switzerland is equally important